 On the client machine, you will needs to install a few packages to make authentication function correctly with an LDAP server.

 You can install them from the default Ubuntu repositories with the following commands:

-sudo apt-get update sudo apt-get install libpam-ldap nscd
+sudo apt-get install libpam-ldap nscd

 You will be asked a variety of questions similar to the those asked when you were installing the server components.

 Distinguished name of the search base: